ctrivino1/Targeted-Marketed-Project/README.md

 # Targeted-Marketing-Project
-Identifying those customers most likely to subscribe to a term deposit using the decision tree classifier method.
+Identifying bank customers most likely to subscribe to a term deposit using the decision tree classifier method.
+The data was provided from Brigham Young Univeristy-Idaho.